smyrman/blog/2021-03-generic-test-library/blog.md

 > My hope is that this will _inspire_ you to do your own experiments with Go generics _beyond the playground_ and write something _potentially useful_.
 Only then, can we truly see if generics itself, is going to be useful in Go.

 In this article, I will go through how I [re-wrote][subx] a [test matching library][subtest] from scratch with generics as part of the tool-box.
 My hope is that this will _inspire_ you to do your own experiments with Go generics _beyond the playground_ and write something _potentially useful_.
 Only then, can we truly see if generics itself, is going to be useful in Go.
-If you want, you could use the library in this article for _testing_ your experiments; or you can extend it with more checks and do a pull request.
+If you want, you could use the library in this article for _testing_ your experiments; or you can extend the library and do a pull request.

 Before we start: a warning.
 I will assume basic knowledge about the generics proposal in Go, and what's the most important key design concepts.
 If you don't have this knowledge, I would recommend that you first acquire it.
 E.g. by reading [Go 2 generics in 5 minutes][go-generics-5min], by reading the [updated design draft][design-draft], or by doing your own experiments in the [go2go playground][go2go-play] first.
 In the meantime, keep this article on your TO-READ list.
-With that said, because we are trying to do something _potentially useful_, this article will also sometimes be more about package design then on generics itself.
-This is the _side-effect_ of simply adding generics to your toolbox, rather then trying to write everything with generics (like we did with channels back before the release of Go v1).
+With that said, because we are trying to do something _potentially useful_, this article will definitively be more about package design then on generics itself.
+This is the _side-effect_ of simply adding generics to our toolbox, rather then trying to write everything with generics (like we did with channels back before the release of Go v1).
 Be reassured though, generics will definitely still be an _essential_ part of our (re-)design.

 ## A problem to solve (again) with generics

 Starting out with Go generics, in order to do something _useful_, we need a problem to solve.
-The problem I have picked for this article is one that I have solved before when I designed the [test matcher/assertion library][subtest] that we use to test the [Clarify][clarify] back-end at [Searis][searis].
-But first, you probably have a question: with all the great test matcher libraries you have in Go, why on earth would you want to write a new one?
-And to answer that, it's worth taking a look at at one of the existing matcher libraries.
+The problem I have picked for this article is one that I have tried to solve before when designing the [test matcher/assertion library][subtest] that we use to test the [Clarify][clarify] back-end at [Searis][searis].
+But first, you probably have a question: with all the great test matcher libraries we have in Go, why on earth would we want to write a new one?
+To answer that, it's worth having a closer look at at one of the existing matcher libraries.
 Does it solve it's _mission_ in a useful way, and with the best possible package design?

 In the Go world, by far the most popular Go matcher library still appear to be the `assert` package from the [stretchr/testify][testify] repo.
 It's an old, good and stable library.
-However, because it's old, and because most (old) Go libraries strived to keep full backwards compatibility, it's also an excellent library to demonstrate some _problems_ that can be worth solving if designing a new library from scratch.
-Let's for instance, consider the following code, testing an imaginary function `mypkg.Sum`:
+However, because it's old, and because most (old) Go libraries strived to keep full backwards compatibility, it's also an excellent library to demonstrate some _problems_ that can perhaps be solved by a different design.
+For this article, we will be content with considering the following code, testing an imaginary function `mypkg.Sum`:

 ```go
 func TestSum(t *testing.T) {